apache/linkis-website/docs/deployment/deploy-cluster.md

 ```

 ### 2.3 Synchronization of installation materials
-On server A, package the successfully installed directory `$LINKIS_HOME` of linkis, then copy and decompress it to the same directory on server B.
+Create the same directory `$LINKIS_HOME` on all other machines as on machine A. On server A, package the successfully installed directory `$LINKIS_HOME` of linkis, then copy and decompress it to the same directory on other machines.
-At this point, if the `sbin/linkis-start-all.sh` command is started on server A and server B to start all services, then all services have two instances.
-You can visit the eureka service display page `http:/eurekaIp1:port1, or http:/eurekaIp2:port2` to view
+At this point, if the `sbin/linkis-start-all.sh` script is executed to start all services on server A and other machines, then all services have n instances, where n is the number of machines.
+You can visit the eureka service display page `http:/eurekaIp1:port1, or http:/eurekaIp2:port2` to view.

 ### 2.4 Adjust startup script
-According to the actual situation, determine the services that need to be deployed on server A and server B,
+According to the actual situation, determine the Linkis service that needs to be deployed on each machine,
 For example, the microservice `linkis-cg-engineconnmanager` will not be deployed on server A,
 Then modify the one-click start-stop script of server A, `sbin/linkis-start-all.sh`, `sbin/linkis-stop-all.sh`, and comment out the start-stop commands related to the `cg-engineconnmanager` service
 ```html